-A simple and effective way to preheat thick heavy steel objects to reduce weld failures
+A simple and effective way to preheat and post-heat metal objects to reduce joint failures

 When welding, brazing, or soldering metals such as steel, aluminum, Inconel, stainless steel, and other ferrous or nonferrous alloys, joint failures and other defects can occur due to the extreme thermal stresses imposed by rapid heating and cooling at the connection area.
 Preheating and post-heating the connection area is done to better prepare the surfaces and slow the cooling process to reduce the potential for joint failure.
 It also drives out moisture which may also cause problems.
 As a result, there is less rework required and the finished piece performs better.
 Technicians in this field know, and governing bodies such as ASME, API, ASM, NAVSEA, in addition to proprietary entities, have codes that require preheating and post-heating many metals when welding, brazing, or soldering.